fsprojects/FSharpPlus/README.md

         fun [non-polymorphic args in curried form, if none then a unit () arg] -> Implementation

-To find the exact signature you need to look at the source code of the Type Method.
+To find the exact signature you need to look at the source code of the Type-Method.

 Here's an example: